-- 5.2 If the transfer only concerns one aspect, among others, of the protection of the adult, once the jurisdiction is exercised and the measure is in place, the competent authority to which jurisdiction has been transferred must stop exercising that jurisdiction.
-As a result, the Contracting Party having primary jurisdiction under Article 5 or 6 retains jurisdiction over the matter that was originally the subject of the transfer. - Example 5.A An adult previously had their habitual residence in has designated, in writing, the competent authorities of Contracting Party A, where they also own property (the State of their habitual residence at the time of the designation), in anticipation of their future incapacity.
-The adult now habitually resides in has since moved to Contracting Party B (the State of their current habitual residence) and their personal faculties have been are now-significantly impaired due to an underlying medical condition.
+An adult previously had their habitual residence in Contracting Party A, where they also own property.
+The adult now habitually resides in Contracting Party B and their personal faculties have been significantly impaired due to an underlying medical condition.
 Under the 2000 Convention, the competent authorities of Contracting Party B have primary jurisdiction to take measures of protection.
-The property of the adult owns propertylocated in Contracting Party A which now needs to be sold.
-Contracting Party B may, by virtue of Article 8(2)(c), request the competent authorities of Contracting Party A to take measures of protection in relation to the property of the adult located in their territory. - Example 5.B While habitually resident in Contracting Party A, the adult made a power of representation.
+The property of the adult located in Contracting Party A now needs to be sold.
+Contracting Party B may, by virtue of Article 8(2)(c), request the competent authorities of Contracting Party A to take measures of protection in relation to the property of the adult located in their territory.

+While habitually resident in Contracting Party A, the adult made a power of representation.
 The law of Contracting Party A governs this power of representation and provides that it will enter into force upon a decision by a competent authority confirming that the adult has lost decision-making capacity.
 In the same document, the adult chose, in writing, the authorities of Contracting Party A to make this determination of incapacity and to take any measure of protection regarding this power of representation.
 A few years later, the adult moved to Contracting Party B but maintained many connections to Contracting Party A. The adult now suffers from an impairment which prevents them from protecting their own interests, making it necessary for the power of representation to come into effect.
+In accordance with Article 8(2)(d), the competent authorities of Contracting Party B request the competent authorities of Contracting Party A to take jurisdiction and give effect to the power of representation.
+As provided by Article 8(3), if the competent authorities of Contracting Party A do not accept their jurisdiction, the competent authorities of Contracting Party B (the adult's new State of habitual residence) retain primary jurisdiction under Article 5.

+See C&R No 13 of the First Meeting of the SC (see path indicated in note 8).

-In accordance with Article 8(2)(d), the authorities of Contracting Party B request the authorities of Contracting Party A to take jurisdiction and give effect to the power of representation. - Example 5.
-An adult, who habitually resides in Contracting Party A but is a national of Contracting Party B, has been placed under Setate-mandated institutional care by the competent authorities in Contracting Party A for the past 15 years.
-Family members of the adult, residing in Contracting Party B, would like for the adult to be transferred to Contracting Party B. The adult is in need of constant supervision and care, so the doctors of the adult in Contracting Party A have judged concluded that the adult cannot live outside an institutional setting.
+An adult, who habitually resides in Contracting Party A but is a national of Contracting Party B, has been placed under State-mandated institutional care by the competent authorities in Contracting Party A for the past 15 years.
+Family members of the adult, residing in Contracting Party B, would like for the adult to be transferred to Contracting Party B. The adult is in need of constant supervision and care, so the doctors of the adult in Contracting Party A have concluded that the adult cannot live outside an institutional setting.
 Therefore, the competent authorities in Contracting Party A decided to postpone the transfer of the adult to Contracting Party B, until an appropriate facility was found there.
-During the search for an appropriate facility, the competent authorities in Contracting Party A realised that the institutions in Contracting Party B refused to consider the transfer of a person who was not already known to the competent authorities of Contracting Party B. In response to this, the Central Authority in Contracting State A contacts, upon request of the competent authority of its State, the Central Authority in Contracting State B in order to request a transfer of jurisdiction under Article 8, based on the nationality of the adult.
-Through the Central Authorities, the competent authorities of both Contracting Parties The Central Authorities agree that the jurisdiction to decide on a new measure of protection (i.e., State\mandated institutional care) will be transferred to Contracting Party B before the habitual residence of the adult changes.
+During the search for an appropriate facility, the competent authorities in Contracting Party A realised that the institutions in Contracting Party B refused to consider the transfer of a person who was not already known to the competent authorities of Contracting Party B. In response to this, the Central Authority in Contracting State-Party A contacts, upon request of the competent authority of its State, the Central Authority in Contracting State Party B in order to request a transfer of jurisdiction under Article 8, based on the nationality of the adult.
+Through the assistance of Central Authorities, the competent authorities of both Contracting Parties agree that the jurisdiction to decide on a new measure of protection (i.e., Statemandated institutional care) will be transferred to Contracting Party B before the habitual residence of the adult changes, provided, of course, that such a measure is possible under the law of Contracting Party B.